psychemedia/island-storynotes/worsley/richard_easy.md

  Ornnes. & Amazing!— We are very happy tc to lee 558 adyship."

 Lady. « sE am much obliged to 72 you, gentlemen.
-1 did not h to 4 meet with fuch good company."
+1 did not h to 4 meet with ſuch good company."

 8 sir R

-„ sir R—-, ©& We have taken her ladyship rather by POsE:
+„ sir R——, ©& We have taken her ladyship rather by POsE:

 Ladv. ©« Not at all sir William: